stefanoboriero/flink-metrics-generator/README.md

 - 1 Mimir instance to store the metrics produces
 - 1 Grafana instance to display the metrics

-## Sending httpServerMetricsAccumulator
+## Sending data

-We can use the OpenTelemetry collector [telemetrygen](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/cmd/telemetrygen) tool to generate sample OTEL httpServerMetricsAccumulator.
+We can use the OpenTelemetry collector [telemetrygen](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/cmd/telemetrygen) tool to generate sample OTEL data.

 ```bash
 telemetrygen traces --otlp-insecure --otlp-http --traces 1